josephdyer/skeleventy/README.md

 `cd` into your project folder and `npm run dev` which will start the development server and Gulp.
 Eleventy has baked in browsersync and watches all files for changes.

-## Folder Architecture
+## Folder Structure

-The `site` folder contains all our pages and content which Eleventy will watch and compile into HTML for us.
+The `site` folder contains all the templates, pages and content which Eleventy will watch and compile into HTML for us.

 A `globals` folder lives within this, where as the name suggests - globally available files live.
 There's a `site.json` file for general site stuff (name, author, email etc), `navigation.json` which we use as reference to loop over in our template to generate our nav and a `helpers.js` which just contains an environment helper.